SharePoint/sp-dev-docs/docs/solution-guidance/elevated-privileges-in-sharepoint-add-ins.md

 ```

 Using the app-only policy requires that your add-in use either low-trust or high-trust authorization.
 The policy is not available with the SharePoint cross-domain JavaScript library, which is a third way of getting authorized access to SharePoint resources.

+> [!TIP]
+> To allow to use app-only access for writing to Taxonomy Term Store, you'll need to explicitly add `app@sharepoint` identity as a Term Store Administrator in the Taxonomy Term Store administrative user interface.
+This grants the app-only identity needed permissions for write operations.
+You do not need to perform this step for read operations.

 ### Low-trust authorization